Elementor is a powerful page builder plugin for WordPress. Having the option to combine it with custom scripts will make it even better.

 Then, click on the Advanced tab and add the scripts into the new Custom JS window.

-Unlike when using the default HTML widget, it is not necessary to wrap the code with
+Unlike using the default HTML widget, wrapping the code with

 Update the changes and revisit the website to verify that the codes are working as expected.